Beijing Daxing International Airport: Service development

+SkyTeam members are slowly moving services to Daxing.
+XiamenAir has relocated their routes to Daxing.
+In June 2020, Aeroflot ended flights from Capital in favor of Daxing.
+Similarly, China Eastern Airlines has shifted all of its operations to Daxing except for flights to Shanghai-Hongqiao.
+However, their plan to launch new international routes to Paris and Tokyo at the end of March 2020 have not been realised because of the COVID-19 pandemic.
+Furthermore, Delta Air Lines announced their intention to move at the end of April 2020, but are currently delayed by the slow reopening of China-US flight allocations.

 The Oneworld alliance announced in February 2019, that its member airlines were considering a formal co-location scheme at Daxing, particularly as many of them, now have codeshare partnerships with China Southern.
-Alliance members, British Airways and Malaysia Airlines moved their London-Heathrow and Kuala Lumpur to Beijing flights to Daxing whilst Finnair flies from Helsinki-to-Daxing as well as retaining a daily flight to Capital.
-S7 Airlines will move all its flights covering five Russian destinations to Daxing from Capital on March 29, 2020.
-Qatar Airways has also announced its intention to move to Daxing between June and August 2020.
-American Airlines will relocate from Capital to Daxing due to its close partnership with China Southern.
+Alliance members, British Airways and Malaysia Airlines moved their London-Heathrow and Kuala Lumpur to Beijing flights to Daxing.
+S7 Airlines moved two of its five Russian destinations to Daxing from Capital on March 29, 2020 while suspending the other three.
+Qatar Airways announced its intention to move to Daxing between June and August 2020 and is currently flying out of the airport.
 Royal Air Maroc which joined the alliance on 1 April 2020 already operates out of Daxing.
-Cathay Pacific reportedly intends to stay at Capital.
+However, Cathay Pacific has decided to maintain its flights at Capital.
+Finnair, which flew from Helsinki-to-Daxing while retaining a daily flight to Capital, has suspended both routes because of Russian airspace bans as a result of the Russian invasion of Ukraine.

 Some foreign Star Alliance airlines are joining full member Air China and connecting partner Juneyao at Daxing.
 In January 2020, LOT Polish launched a 4-weekly flight from Warsaw, complementing its three-weekly flight to Capital.
-Also in January 2020, Lufthansa and Swiss International Air Lines announced that they will move their Frankfurt- and Zurich-Beijing flights from Capital to Daxing at the end of March 2020.
-Atfer all, these plans did not materialize because of the worldwide COVID-19 pandemic.
+Lufthansa and Swiss International Air Lines initially announced in the same month that they would move their Frankfurt-Beijing and Zurich-Beijing flights from Capital to Daxing at the end of March 2020.
+However, these plans have not yet materialize because of the lingering effects on Chinese aviation brought by the COVID-19 pandemic.

-On October 25, 2020, China Southern Airlines transferred all its Beijing flights to Daxing Airport.
+On 25 October 2020, China Southern Airlines transferred all its Beijing flights to Daxing Airport.

 Airport facilities

 The first phase of the airport project is designed with a target of 72 million passengers, 2 million tons of cargo and mail, and 620,000 aircraft movements in the long term.

+Technological features of the airport include radio frequency identification for baggage tracking, geothermal heat pumps for heating and cooling, and facial recognition security access.